okfn/opendefinition/source/open-definition-dev.markdown

 restrictions not listed here that meaningfully limit or otherwise impact the permissions required in parts 1-3 of the definition".

-## Permissible Restrictions
+## Restrictions That Are Permitted
-The following restrictions are "known good" and expressly permitted to modify the positive obligations of requirements 1-3.
+The **license** *may* add the following restrictions, which are expressly permitted to modify the positive obligations of requirements 1-3.

 *TODO*: make the above more precise/formal.